DianeKierce/job_listings_project/README.md

 | business intelligence      | \$ 142,139      |
 | machine learning | \$ 147,173      |

-(See the indeed_api_Diane iPython Notebook for the code used for data collection via the Indeed.com API.)
+(See the indeed_api_data_acquisition iPython Notebook for the code used for data collection via the Indeed.com API.)

 From this data set, I isolated the useful features: city, company name, job title, and a one to two sentence "snippet" description of the job.